 You can develop fine lines and wrinkles anywhere on your body, but your face is the most likely spot.
 Your face has 42 individual muscles that are always in motion.
 Plus, your face is exposed to more sunlight over your lifetime than anywhere else!

 Especially on your face, there are a few types of fine lines and wrinkles you might deal with.
 Here are four of the most common types.

 Many women (and men!) spot crow’s feet as they age.
 Approximately 84% of women report noticing crow’s feet developing before any other fine lines and wrinkles.

 The skin around your eyes is thinner than anywhere else on your body.
 It doesn’t have as much collagen and elastin to protect you from wrinkles.

 But this isn’t necessarily a bad thing!

 Unlike other types of wrinkles, crow’s feet are associated with joy!
-Having deep crow’s feet is a good predictor of how people perceive you.
-Since they form when you smile, they might signify that you’ve experienced a really happy life.
+A deep crow’s feet are a good predictor of how people perceive you.
+Since they form when you smile, they might signify that you’ve experienced a joyful life.